HyperFORM -- a FORM package for parametric integration with hyperlogarithms: Examples

 \subsection{The calculation of $p$-integrals}

 As an example of propagator ($p$)-type integrals, we calculate the three-loop Feynman diagram depicted in Fig.~\ref{fig:FA-topology}.
-The graph is commonly referred to as the FA topology~\cite{Larin:1991fz}.
-In terms of the external momentum $p$ and the loop momenta $\ell_{j}$, our propagators are defined as
+The graph is commonly referred to as the FA topology~\cite{Larin:1991fz}, given by the following integral in $D=4-2\epsilon$ dimension,